Line of Actual Control: Patrol points

-In the 1970s, India's China Study Group identified patrol points to which Indian forces would patrol.
+In the 1970s, India's China Study Group identified patrol points that Indian forces would patrol.
 This was a better representation of how far India could patrol towards its perceived LAC and delimited India's limits of actual control.
-These periodic patrols were performed by both sides, and often crisscrossed.
+These periodic patrols were performed by both sides and often crisscrossed.

-Patrolling Points were identified by India's China Study Group in the 1970s to optimize patrolling effectiveness and resource utilization along the disputed and non-demarcarted China-India border at a time when border infrastructure was weak.
-Instead of patrolling the entire border which was more than 3000 km long, troops would just be required to patrol up to the patrolling points.
-Over time, as infrastructure, resources and troop capability improved and increased, the patrolling points were revised.
+Patrolling Points were identified by India's China Study Group in the 1970s to optimise patrolling effectiveness and resource utilisation along the disputed and non-demarcated China-India border at a time when border infrastructure was weak.
+Instead of patrolling the entire border, which was more than 3000 km long, troops would just be required to patrol up to the patrolling points.
+Over time, as infrastructure, resources, and troop capability improved and increased, the patrolling points were revised.
 The concept of patrol points came about well before India officially accepted the Line of Actual Control (LAC).
-Patrolling points give a more realistic on–ground guide of India's limits of actual control.
+Patrolling points give a more realistic on–the–ground guide of India's limits of actual control.

 Most patrolling points are close to the LAC.
-However, in the Depsang plains, the patrolling points are said to remain well inside in LAC, despite having been revised a number of times.
+However, in the Depsang plains, the patrolling points are said to remain well inside the LAC, despite having been revised a number of times.
 Former Army officers have said that patrolling points provide a better on-the-ground picture of India's limits of control.
 Based on location, the periodicity of visiting patrolling points can vary greatly from a few weeks to a couple of months.
 In some cases, the patrolling points are well-known landmarks such as mountain peaks or passes.
-In other cases, the pattrolling points are numbered, PP-1, PP-2 etc. There are over 65 patrolling points stretching from the Karakoram to Chumar.
+In other cases, the pattrolling points are numbered, PP-1, PP-2 etc. over 65 patrolling points are stretching from the Karakoram to Chumar.

-The patrolling points within the LAC and the patrol routes that join them are known as 'limits of patrolling'.
+The patrolling points within the LAC and the patrol routes that join them are known as limits of patrolling.
 Some army officers call this the "LAC within the LAC" or the actual LAC.
-The various patrol routes to the limits of patrolling are called the 'lines of patrolling'.
+The various patrol routes to the limits of patrolling are called the lines of patrolling.
 During the 2020 China–India skirmishes, the patrolling points under dispute included PPs 10 to 13, 14, 15, 17, and 17A.
-On 18 September 2020, an article in The Hindu wrote that "since April, Indian troops have been denied access to PPs numbered 9, 10, 11, 12, 12A, 13, 14, 15, 17, 17A."
+On 18 September 2020, an article in The Hindu wrote that "since April, Indian troops have been denied access to PPs numbered 9, 10, 11, 12, 12A, 13, 14, 15, 17, 17A".